gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

 #### Clone, Compile and Run Benchmarking Program

-The benchmarking program is part of the HAL branch, with the latest version (including the multi-threaded option) found in the multi-threaded branch:
+The benchmarking program is part of the HAL branch (as is the plotting script), with the latest version (including the multi-threaded option) found in the git multi-threaded branch:

 ```
 git clone git@github.com:gaps-closure/hal.git